ddhartma/Spark-Machine-Learning/README.md

 	pipeline = Pipeline(stages=[regexTokenizer, cv, idf, indexer, lr])
 	```
 	Tune the model: Use the k-fold cross validation method
-	- Specify the estimator (here pipeline)
+	- Specify the estimator (here pipeline).
-	- Specify estimatorParamMaps for a parameter grid search
+	- Specify estimatorParamMaps for a parameter grid search.
 	- Specify an evaluator: here the MulticlassClassificationEvaluator
 	- numFolds (the part 1/numFolds is for testing, rest for training): e.g. 3 --> keep two thirds for training, use one third for testing.
-Then repeat this process three times
+Then repeat this process three times.

-	For the ParameterGrid
+	For the ParameterGrid:
-	- Let's tune the number of words we keep in TFIDF features (e.g. 1000 and 5000 words)
+	- Let's tune the number of words we keep in TFIDF features (e.g. 1000 and 5000 words).
 	- Consider: Number of models to train = number of parameters * numFolds
 	```
 	paramGrid = ParamGridBuilder() \